MIT-Emerging-Talent/group-2-2022/README.md

-Sustainable Development Goals/Quality Education SUSTAINABLE DEVELOPMENT GOLAS - QUALITY EDUCATION
+SUSTAINABLE DEVELOPMENT GOAL - QUALITY EDUCATION

 Track and understand how Global Development Goal of inclusive and quality education for all was tackled in selected countries